Why major in Theatre?

 Student Learning Outcomes

-Graduating with a minor in theatre from UPIKE will provide you with a broad, active, practical knowledge of both the performance and technical aspects of theatre.
+Graduating with a major in theatre from UPIKE will provide you with a broad, active, practical knowledge of both the performance and technical aspects of theatre.
 You’ll be prepared with the tools necessary to be confident and competitive in theatre auditions and interviews

 Career paths in Theatre